Android Central Verdict

-I'd be remiss not to mention the fact that Samsung is promising four OS upgrades for the Galaxy S22 in addition to five years of security updates.
-That's seriously impressive, considering Google couldn't match that for its latest Pixel 6.
-That means you can hold onto the Galaxy S22 for years to come while still getting the latest features up to Android 16!
+I'd be remiss not to mention the fact that Samsung promises four OS upgrades for the Galaxy S22 (we’re already one down) in addition to five years of security updates.
+That's seriously impressive, considering Google couldn't match that for its latest Pixel 6 or even the latest Pixel 7.
+That means you can hold onto the Galaxy S22 for years to come while still getting the latest features up to Android 16.

 Samsung already offers fast updates for its smartphones, often ahead of the Pixels, so the fact that it's extending its software support is pretty awesome.

 For the most part, the overall experience is generally what you should expect from a flagship Samsung smartphone, and thanks to the Snapdragon 8 Gen 1, everything runs very smoothly.
 I haven’t noticed any jitters while navigating the UI, and with just 8GB of RAM, the Galaxy S22 seems to be able to handle anything I throw at it.
-I’ll often forget to close a lot of apps, but fortunately, the phone doesn’t seem to mind, even while playing a video in picture-in-picture mode while I’m juggling between apps or even when playing games.
-In fact, despite previous reports of throttling, the Galaxy S22 has always handled games much better than my Pixel 6 Pro despite having less RAM.
+I’ll often forget to close a lot of apps, but fortunately, the phone doesn’t seem to mind, even while playing a video in picture-in-picture mode, juggling between apps, or even when playing games.
+In fact, despite reports of throttling earlier this year, the Galaxy S22 has always handled games much better than my Pixel 6 Pro despite having less RAM.

 Granted, you may be able to squeeze out more battery life if you omit some gaming or doomscrolling on Twitter, but frankly, that shouldn’t be the case.
 Plenty of people seemed concerned about battery life given the smaller 3,700mAh battery, a downgrade compared to the 4,000mAh battery on its predecessor.
 I initially brushed off these concerns going into my review, but I do see how it’s a bit problematic.